2022 Kherson counteroffensive: Ukrainian counterattacks

 By 11 March the Russian offensive had stalled on numerous fronts within Mykolaiv Oblast, prompting gradual retreat by the end of the month.
+By the end of March, eleven settlements in the northern portion of the Kherson Oblast had been recaptured by the Ukrainian military's 60th Brigade, including Novovorontsovka, Krasnivka, Kniazivka, and Kochubeivka.
 In April, Ukrainian authorities said they had pushed the enemy southwards to the border with Kherson Oblast.

-On 18 April, Russian, DPR, and LPR forces launched the Battle of Donbas, requiring some of their forces to be transferred to the east.
-The Ukrainian military took advantage with attacks in the Kherson and Zaporizhzhia oblasts, forcing Russian troops out or several fortified positions south of the Inhulets river.
 In late May, Ukraine launched minor attacks on the border between Zaporizhzhia and Donetsk Oblasts.

 By 1 June, the Institute for the Study of War had assessed that Ukrainian counterattacks in Kherson Oblast had successfully disrupted Russian ground lines of communication along the Inhulets river.
 Throughout June, small parts of northwestern Kherson and northern Zaporizhzhia oblasts were regained by Ukrainian forces, with fierce fighting around Davydiv Brid.
 However, the main line of Russian defenses did not retreat as initially planned.
 Before 9 July, Ukraine had conducted numerous small counterattacks on Russian forces, pushing them into defensive positions.
 By 25 July, the region's military governor claimed that Ukraine had retaken 44 towns and villages, or 15 percent of the region's territory.

 Partisan warfare

 There were numerous reports of partisan warfare within the occupied territories.
 In the city of Melitopol, Ukrainian resistance leaders claimed to have killed 100 Russian soldiers by 5 June.
 In Kherson, Ukrainian sources claimed that resistance fighters bombed a café frequented by Russian troops, killing Russian collaborators and destroying Russian military infrastructure.
 Assassination attempts and bombings have also been carried out on collaborators.
-On 30 August, shootouts and explosions were recorded in the city, which Russian officials attributed to "spies and saboteurs."
+On 30 August, shootouts and explosions were recorded in the city, which Russian officials attributed to "spies and saboteurs".